-- 6.1 The Parties agree to support mentoring opportunities for Kaska members to conduct monitoring activities. - 6.2 The Parties agree that harvest monitoring will occur as follows: - (a) Kaska will be responsible for monitoring and, when required, for implementing measures to limit or control the impact of Kaska members on Fish and Wildlife and their Habitat; - (b) Subject to subsection 6.1 of Appendix E, hunting by all other licensed and non-licensed hunters will be monitored and controlled by British Columbia; and - 6.3 Kaska may provide information in relation to hunting in the Kaska Traditional Territory and how this may impact the AAH.
+- 6.1 The Parties agree to support training and mentoring opportunities for Kaska Dena members to conduct monitoring activities. - 6.2 The Parties agree that monitoring will occur as follows: - (a) Kaska Dena will have a responsibility for monitoring, and for recommending measures to limit or control, the impact of Kaska Dena members on Conservancies, Parks, Ecological Reserves, and Protected Areas in the Kaska Dena Traditional Territory; - (b) Subject to subsection 6.1 of Appendix F, park use permits will be monitored and controlled by British Columbia; and - (c) Kaska Dena may provide information to the BC Parks Representative relating to parks use in the Kaska Dena Traditional Territory and how this may impact the sustainable management of such parks.